 And before that, for my undergraduate dissertation, I measured a character-building number of xylem vessels to figure out whether trees under ‘stressful’ environmental conditions still grow according to allometric scaling laws.
 You can find out more about that here (Coomes et al., 2007), headed up by Professor David Coomes.

-Now, I’m working with Dr Jenny Hogdson at the University of Liverpool, helping to trial Condatis < a decision support tool for enhancing ecological connectivity across fragmented landscapes > in rapidly developing, highly biodiverse countries.
-I’m learning about the dynamics of ecological connectivity under climate change, the challenges of developing a web-based application and the politics of landscape management in diverse landscapes across Ghana, Indonesia and Malaysia!
+My foray back into academia after some time in “industry” avec Rezatec, involved ten months working with Jenny Hodgson and Kath Allen at the University of Liverpool, helping to trial Condatis < a decision support tool for enhancing ecological connectivity across fragmented landscapes > in rapidly developing, highly biodiverse countries.
+I learnt about the dynamics of ecological connectivity under climate change, the challenges of developing a web-based application and the politics of landscape management in diverse landscapes across Ghana, Indonesia and Malaysia!
 I’m also wondering how it can be applied to peat….TBD.

 If you’re eager for specifics, have a look at these sites or get in touch: